 University course credits awarded for IB subjects will be determined by each university.
 It is for this reason, you should research where you intent to apply/attend in order to find out how many/which credits you may earn.

-^{}Understand that IB Chemistry and HL Mathematics are largely independent study courses.
+^{}Understand that IB Chemistry and HL Mathematics are largely independent study courses so they require a great deal of self-motivation.